cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

-﻿Open Rails, Monogame version (unofficial) README - Release NewYear - Rev.103.1 August 24th, 2021
+﻿Open Rails, Monogame version (unofficial) README - Release NewYear - Rev.104 September 11th, 2021

 Please note that the installation and use of Open Rails software, even of its unofficial versions, is governed by the Open Rails End User License Agreement.